Updated on February 1, 2022

 Use the multichannel option wisely to have the best possible results for your campaign.

 Make the client journey consistent

-It is important to always analyse your results.
-In-depth analysis will show you what channels perform best and if the channels affect each other.
+It is important to always analyze your results.
+An in-depth analysis will show you what channels perform best and if the channels affect each other.
 You can also see where you will need to make changes to get better results.
-Even removing a channel for another one if it under performs continuously despite making changes.
+Even removing a channel for another one if it underperforms continuously despite making changes.

 Multichannel outreach templates

 Here are two templates that can help you set up a simple and effective multichannel outreach campaign.

 You should decide, based on your target audience, which outreach channels fit your strategy the most.
 If your audience is active on social profiles, has multiple social accounts and uses them on a daily basis, then this campaign type is the one to execute.

 Try setting up an automated outreach with a connection.
 There are multiple tools you can do that with, like Texau for example.
 Independent of which social platform you choose to send the connection request to, this should be the first step to attract the attention of a potential client – show them there is a person behind the outreach.